baobabsoluciones/cornflow-ui/README.md

 - Run `npm install`

 ## Running

-- Edit the `.env` file to put the URL of the Cornflow server
+- Edit the `.env` file or `values.json` to add necessary configuration
 - Run `npm run dev` to start a local development server
 - A new tab will be opened in your browser